conda-forge/blog/posts/2022-08-19-outreachy-wrap-up-blog-2022.rst

 10. `Add a section in docs on security aspects of conda-forge (#1808) <https://github.com/conda-forge/conda-forge.github.io/issues/1808>`__.
 Working on this `#1812 <https://github.com/conda-forge/conda-forge.github.io/pull/1812>`__.

-        Currently, the documentation regarding the security considerations of conda-forge builds is scattered throughout the documentation, and therefore it is hard to find and read it.
-With this issue, we will put all the information together in one place, which will help maintainers and users to know more about how conda-forge secures its packages.
+        Currently, information regarding the security considerations of conda-forge builds is scattered throughout the documentation, and therefore it is hard to find and read.
+With this issue, we will put all the information together in one place, which will help maintainers and users to know more about how conda-forge secures its packages and infrastructure.

 I met some wonderful people during the internship who helped me with all my questions and doubts that I had.
 The experience during the internship also helped me get better opportunities after completing the Outreachy internship.
 I have learned so many things during the internship that it would make a long list if I were to write all of those.
 But the most important things I learned are: